Skip to main content

 What is the difference between the Timain and NatureNova filter straws?

 Both use 4-stage filtration with 0.1-micron UF membranes and identical filtration technology (PP cotton, coconut carbon, PP fiber, UF membrane).
 The key differences are: Timain is a bare-bones 2-pack at a lower per-straw cost, while the NatureNova single straw kit includes a foldable water bag and backwash syringe.
-Both are in the under-$15 range.
+Both are very affordable ultralight options.
 The NatureNova kit is field-ready out of the box.

 Is the NatureNova water bag worth the extra cost?